bisq-network/compensation/ISSUE_TEMPLATE.md

 <!--
-Compensation requests have a specific format that enables them to be parsed programmatically for more efficient budgeting.
+Compensation requests have a specific format that enables them to be evaluated by a bot for more efficient budgeting.
 Please make sure you stick to the template.
 A linter will evaluate your request after you remove [WIP] from the issue title and notify you of any issues.

 See the following link for details: https://bisq.wiki/Making_a_compensation_request